aws/aws-cdk/packages/docs/src/concepts.rst

 Construct Names
 ---------------

-Every construct in a CDK app must have a **name** unique amongst it's siblings.
-Names are used to allocate stack-wide unique logical IDs for each CloudFormation resource.
+Every construct in a CDK app must have a **name** unique amongst its siblings.
-This value has nothing to do with any similar name attribute in the actual resource.
-For example, you could instantiate a construct that creates a table where you store your music files, hence you create the database table "music", and name your construct "LambdaMusicTable".
+Names are used to track Constructs in the Construct hierarchy, and to allocate logical IDs so that CloudFormation can keep track of the generated resources.

-When a construct is created, it's name is specified as the second initializer argument:
+When a construct is created, its name is specified as the second initializer argument:

 .. code-block:: js